How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

-Don’t let its tiny stature fool you: Taiwan is a heavy-hitter.
-It’s everything you’d expect on an epic East Asia trip.
-From buzzing cities & delicious food to swoon-worthy hikes & pristine beaches, you can enjoy it all in Taiwan.
-And with an ease worth bragging about.
+I’ve yet to find a place on earth with a better size-to-awesomeness ratio than Taiwan.
+But don’t let the island’s tiny stature fool you: Taiwan is a heavy hitter.
+It was everything I expected on an epic East Asia trip.
+From buzzing cities and delicious food to swoon-worthy hikes and pristine beaches, you can enjoy it all in Taiwan.
+(And with an ease worth bragging about.)

 Not sure where to go in Taiwan in 10 days?
-Follow along with this complete 10-day Taiwan itinerary, including when to visit, what to do, see & eat, and where to stay…
+Follow along with this complete 10-day itinerary, including my recommendations for what to see & do, where to stay, and when to visit!

-We’ve geared this plan for what to do in Taiwan in 10 days or less towards urban explorers.
-We’ve also included more than a few surprises for foodies & nature lovers.
+We’ve geared our plan for what to do in Taiwan in 10 days (or less) toward urban explorers.
+We’ve also included more than a few surprises for foodies and nature lovers, of course!

 Yehliu Geo Park

-This action-packed 10-day itinerary swings around the entire perimeter of the island.
-It covers plenty of ground and will help you leave Taiwan with a well-rounded appreciation of the country and its people.
-Mix and match these ideas as you go to craft the perfect Taiwan itinerary for your trip.
+Our action-packed 10-day trip itinerary swings around the entire perimeter of the island.
+It covers plenty of ground, and I hope it’ll help you leave Taiwan with a well-rounded appreciation of the country and its people.
+Mix and match these ideas as you go to craft the perfect plan for your trip.

 Taipei